AppliedStatisticsNBI/AppStat2019/docs/install_instruction_macos_mojave.md

 * Anaconda will now install itself.
 At the end of the process, you will be asked if you want to initialize anaconda. __Type "No"__

 * Move back to your home directory by typing `cd $HOME`.
-Open a file called `.bash-profile`, and type in at the bottom of the file the following line:
+Open a file called `.bash_profile`, and type in at the bottom of the file the following line:

   `alias anaconda3=". /path/where/you/saved/anaconda3/etc/profile.d/conda.sh; conda activate base"`